BitcoinDesign/Guide/guide/onboarding/restoring-a-wallet.md

 Some applications  also provide a proprietary option for users to scan an encrypted QR code version of their recovery phrase.
 For a more detailed explantion of this recovery technique check out this [blog post](https://blog.keys.casa/product-update-transaction-memos-encrypted-backups/) by Casa.

+### Restore a wallet with funds on the Lightning network

+To fully restore a wallet with funds on the [Lightning network](https://bitcoin.design/guide/glossary/#lightning-network), the state and history of the payment channels are needed in addition to the recovery phrase.
+As there are no standards for this yet, wallet applications need to have their own format for backing this up, and subsequently restoring.
+Due to the amount of data, an encrypted QR code like in the previous example can be appropriate.

 Some less popular methods include importing a file such as wallet.dat.
 Such a file would have all the information required to recover funds such as public keys and key metadata.
 In some cases you might be developing a watch-only wallet that only lets users track their bitcoin transactions.
 In this case you would import an extended public key, this tends to be for technically minded users however.

 ---